24 hours customer service +9779849693351

 Overview of Serang Gompa Trek

-The Serang Gompa trek is part of the larger Manaslu Circuit trek, a 15-16-day adventure that takes you around Mount Manaslu (8,163 meters), the eighth-highest peak in the world.
+The Serang Gompa trek is part of the larger Manaslu Circuit trek a 15-16-day adventure that takes you around Mount Manaslu (8,163 meters), the eighth-highest peak in the world.
 The trek offers a combination of cultural richness, natural beauty, and high-altitude challenges, including the famous Larkya La Pass (5,106 meters).

-The Manaslu Circuit remains relatively less crowded compared to the Everest Base Camp and Annapurna Circuit treks, making it a perfect choice for trekkers looking for a quieter and more immersive experience.
+The Manaslu Circuit trek remains relatively less crowded compared to the Everest Base Camp and Annapurna Circuit treks, making it a perfect choice for trekkers looking for a quieter and more immersive experience.
 Along the way, you’ll encounter picturesque villages, ancient monasteries like Pungyen Monastery, and stunning mountain vistas.

-Serang Gompa Manaslu A Spiritual Highlight
+Serang Gompa Manaslu: A Spiritual Highlight

 Visiting Serang Gompa allows trekkers to learn about Tibetan Buddhism firsthand.
 The monastery holds daily prayers and rituals, and the monks often invite visitors to participate in their spiritual activities.
 This cultural immersion adds a deeper layer of meaning to the trek, making it more than just a physical challenge.